oliverproud/PyTorch-Sentiment-Analysis-deployed-with-Flask/README.md

-# Full-ish Stack Sentiment Analysis
+# Deploying a PyTorch model with Flask

 3 layer Convolutional model trained on IMDb dataset (will use a different dataset soon), using GloVe pretrained word embedddings.